“Far away in northwestern Montana, hidden from view by clustering mountain-peaks, lies an unmapped corner — the Crown of the Continent.”

 “The sun set gloriously behind the Chief Mountain just as I would have given anything for one half-hour’s longer light.
 I was, most probably, the only white man that had ever been there.”

 The Blackfoot Indians continued to dominate the region until the 1870s.
-However, white settlers would soon start to take a foothold in the area as greater interest in exploration and exploitation of resources increased.
-After the Civil War, men began to come in greater numbers to prospect for minerals, to hunt for animals, to establish homesteads, and to develop businesses.
+However, white settlers would soon start to take a foothold in the area as greater interest in exploring and exploiting resources increased.
+After the Civil War, men came in greater numbers to prospect for minerals, hunt for animals, establish homesteads, and develop businesses.
 With them, they brought intentions of acquisition and exploitation as well as a desire for economic gain.
 As the Indians’ resources were depleted, the tribes eventually signed treaties that would increasingly confine them to reservations and leave them dependent on the U.S. government.
-Today, the 1.5-million acre Blackfoot Reservation adjoins the east side of the park, while the Salish and Kootenai reservation, encompassing 1.3 million acres, is located southwest of Glacier mostly along the Flathead River.
+Today, the 1.5-million-acre Blackfoot Reservation adjoins the east side of the park, while the Salish and Kootenai reservation, encompassing 1.3 million acres, is located southwest of Glacier, mostly along the Flathead River.

 The first railroad tracks were completed over Marias Pass by the Great Northern Railway in 1891, increasing the number of people in the area.
-They came to trap, establish homesteads, prospect, or just to enjoy the scenery.
-Soon a number of small towns developed.
+They came to trap, establish homesteads, prospect, or enjoy the scenery.
+Soon several small towns developed.

-The first buildings constructed in the area were homestead cabins, but early visitors and residents soon realized the opportunities for tourism.
+The first buildings constructed in the area were homestead cabins, but early visitors and residents soon realized the tourism opportunities.
 By 1892, settlers Milo Apgar and Charlie Howe were offering rental cabins, meals, pack horses, guided tours, and boat trips for visitors who arrived in Belton on the Great Northern Railway.
 Frank Geduhn offered cabins and services at the head of the lake.

 At this time, the west entrance to what is now Glacier was shrouded and tree-lined with towering, ancient western red cedars.
-After visitor arrived by train at Belton, they were rowed across the Middle Fork, until a bridge was built in 1897.
-From there, they would ride in a stagecoach along a rugged dirt road that connected the river to the foot of Lake McDonald, where guests would board George Snyder’s steamboat for the eight-mile trip up the lake to the Snyder Hotel.
+After visitors arrived by train at Belton, they were rowed across the Middle Fork until a bridge was built in 1897.
+From there, they would ride in a stagecoach along a rugged dirt road connecting the river to Lake McDonald’s foot, where guests would board George Snyder’s steamboat for the eight-mile trip up the lake to the Snyder Hotel.
 It took most of the day to reach the hotel if all the equipment ran smoothly.
 After a night at the hotel, visitors could ride horseback into the mountains.